alexanderweigelt/DockerDevbox/README.md

         # :: Tasks - Devbox
         # make up                                  Builds and ups all docker containers.
         # make down                                 Downs all docker containers.
-        # make clean                                Docker cleanup container, images and volumes.

         # :: Tasks Deployment
         # make build                                Builds a Docker Image defined in Dockerfile.
-        # make push                                 You can always push a new image to your repository.

         # :: Tasks Development
         # make bash                                 Starts an interactive bash session.